glmdgrielson/words/navi/navi.md

 "You're such a dork."

 I'm cringing so hard right now.
+I see MegaMan is really stressing out in the other window.
+"Please, he's having a breakdown because he can't find his operator!
+What do I do?"

+"Tell him Lan's not real?"

+I sit there dumbfounded. "_No_, that's _cruel_.
+He just came into this world and you're telling me the first thing I should tell him is that his best friend, no, his literal twin brother _isn't real?_"